Joy-it-code/my-first-chart/README.md

-## Docker + ECR Setup
-+ Docker is used to build the web app image and push it to AWS ECR.

 ### Update Your kubeconfig for EKS On Terminal

-Connect your local kubectl to your EKS cluster:
++ Connect your local kubectl to your EKS cluster:
 ```
-aws eks --region us-east-1 update-kubeconfig --name capstone-cluster
+aws eks --region us-east-1 update-kubeconfig --name eks-cluster
 ```